MeiChieh/stroke-prediction/README.md

 This project analyzes a stroke prediction dataset to build models that can identify patients at risk of stroke based on various health parameters.
 The models can assist healthcare professionals in diagnosing stroke risk and providing preventive recommendations to high-risk individuals.

+The most performant model is encapsulated in an app, it can be accessed through the FastAPI endpoint after running the Docker container.

 ## 📚 Dataset

 The analysis uses the Stroke Prediction dataset from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset), which includes: